7 Ways Leaders Motivate and Demotivate Employees

 Related: 3 Keys to a Highly-Effective Content Marketing Strategy

 While using the story functionalities is a great way to glean some initial insights, it also depends on what your viewers are doing when they flip through your story and if they currently have the time, interest, or energy to engage.
 “Another great way to bolster your content strategy is to host a Q&A on Facebook or Instagram live,” says Sarah Lefebvre, CEO of Localiz.
-“Followers may be more likely to submit questions if you’re going to answer in real-time, and you can tell by the questions or engagement that you’re getting as you navigate different topics what is resonating the most.”
+“Followers may be more likely to submit questions if you’re going to answer in real-time, and you can tell by the questions or that you’re getting as you navigate different topics what is resonating the most.”

 Even better — since only a fraction of your audience will tune in for the live, you can use the answers you gave and strategies you talked about in future posts.
 Save the video, take notes, and convert into posts of their own.
 Now that you know for sure it’s something people are interested in!